Response of a Kerr black hole to a generic tidal perturbation: Response of a non-extremal Kerr black hole to generic tidal perturbations

-The above expansion for the radial part of the perturbation variable $\zeta^{(s)}$ has the term $r^{-2l-1}$, which also involves the linear-in-frequency, and Logarithmic extra piece $(N_{2}-N_{1})\ln z$.
-However, following~\cite{Katagiri:2023umb}, we define the tidal response function without the above logarithmic term, yielding,
+The above expansion for the radial part of the perturbation variable $\zeta^{(s)}$ has the term $z^{-2l-1}$, which also involves the linear-in-frequency and logarithmic extra piece $(N_{2}-N_{1})\ln{z}$.
+Therefore, from the coefficient of the $z^{-2l-1}$ term, the tidal response function becomes

-It is straightforward to verify that the above expression correctly reproduces the results of Ref.~\cite{Bhatt:2024yyz} as well as of Ref.~\cite{Bhatt:2023zsy} for Schwarzschild and slowly rotating BHs for gravitational perturbations.
+Hence, there are two terms in the tidal response function: one is log-independent, and another one is log-dependent.
+It is straightforward to verify that the above expression correctly reproduces the results of Ref.~\cite{Bhatt:2024yyz} for Schwarzschild and Kerr BHs for gravitational perturbations, where we had ignored the logarithmic piece following Ref.~\cite{Katagiri:2023umb}.

+As advocated by the effective field theory literature, the gauge invariant tidal response function is identified with the coefficient of the logarithmic term in the dynamical tidal response function obtained from BH perturbation theory~\cite{Saketh:2023bul, Hui:2020xxx}.
+Since the logarithmic term is accompanied by the factor $(N_2-N_1)$, which is of $\mathcal{O}(M\omega)$, and because we are working in the linear-in-frequency regime, it follows that the logarithmic tidal response function can be written as